min2ha/ukwa-site/content/target/56132/index.en.md

   "subject": "UK General Election 2017"
 }

-# Daily Mail, The: I fear there is a sinister reason why Labour's turning a blind eye to students voting twice

 Argues that the Labour leadership is turning a blind eye to students voting twice where this advantages their candidates and damages the Tories.